 Grazia was a labour of love for its owners, Raphaël Haasz and Claudia Oyuela; the result of what happens when great vision has extensive experience in its corner.
 Between them, these two culinary wunderkinds have worked in more Michelin-starred kitchens than you can shake a whisk at, including a stint with Daniel Boulud.

-Not content to simply offer delicious food in the restaurant’s sleek pink-and-black accented space, Grazia is also a patisserie and chocolatier, selling exquisite chocolates and macarons of all flavours.
+Not content only to offer delicious food in the restaurant’s sleek pink-and-black accented space, Grazia is also a patisserie and chocolatier, selling exquisite chocolates and macarons of all flavours.
 There’s even an atelier upstairs, offering cooking classes should you want to take a little of the magic home with you.